 As the pioneer of seggae, a unique combination of reggae and traditional séga beats, Kaya provided a voice for disadvantaged Creoles across the country.
 His death in the custody of Indian police split Mauritian society along racial lines, triggering four days of violent riots that left several people dead and brought the country to a standstill.

-An autopsy cleared the police of wrongdoing, but the events forced the Indian-dominated government to acknowledge le malaise Créole: Creoles' anger at their impoverished status in a country that has been dominated by Indians since independence.
-It is an anger that still simmers almost 18 years after the singer's death.
+An autopsy cleared the police of wrongdoing, but the events forced the Indian-dominated government to acknowledge le malaise Créole – Creoles' anger at their impoverished status in a country that has been dominated by Indians since independence.
+It's an anger that still simmers two decades after the singer's death.

 In contrast to these violent scenes, Kaya's music is full of positive energy.
 The classic album Seggae Experience is a tribute to the singer's unique vision.

 Contemporary Mauritian art tends to be driven by the tourist market.
-One artist you'll find reproduced everywhere is Vaco Baissac; his work instantly recognisable by the blocks of colour outlined in black, like a stained-glass window.
-His Galerie Vaco is in Grand Baie.
+One artist you'll find reproduced everywhere is Vaco Baissac, whose work is instantly recognisable by the blocks of colour outlined in black, like a stained-glass window.

 Other commercially successful artists include Danielle Hitié, who produces minutely detailed renderings of markets as well as rural scenes, and Françoise Vrot, known for her very expressive portraits of women fieldworkers.
 Both artists are exhibited in galleries in Grand Baie, where Vrot also has her studio.